HOKA Hackney Moves · 14 – 17 May 2026 · East London · Half Marathon · Together We Move

 Sustainability

-• Using the bins throughout the village and on the route - these are sorted post event into recycling and waste
+Bins around the village and along the route are sorted post-event into recycling and waste — please use them wherever you can.

 Keeping Everyone Safe